Hardy Jackson’s Alabama

 Here we go:

-The day before Thanksgiving, or whatever holiday on which you are feasting, thaw the turkey.
+The day before Christmas, or whatever holiday on which you are feasting, thaw the turkey.
 Remove the giblets and save them for gravy.
 Wash and salt the bird.

 Around two hours before bedtime the evening before the holiday (assuming you go to bed at a decent hour, like 9 p.m.) pre-heat your oven to 500 degrees.